 Contestants will play two instrumental numbers, on a five string banjo, in any style.

-State Ensemble Folk Singing Championship
+State Harmony Singing Championship

 Ensembles must consist of two to five voices.
 Ensembles will sing in any traditional folk singing style.
 Contestants will have a six minute time limit and will be cut off after six minutes.
 There is no limit to the number of songs which may be performed within the six minute time limit.
 Ensembles may have a total of one rhythm instrument for accompaniment.
 (Note: this is not one instrument per singer.)
 Instrumentalist need not be a singer.
 An instrumentalist, who does not sing, may accompany more than one ensemble.
 Singers may be in only one ensemble.